 Can a VPN access blocked sites?

-Yes, using a VPN is the best way of unblocking websites anywhere.
+Yes, using a well-performing VPN is the best way of unblocking websites anywhere.
 It encrypts your traffic and redirects your web connection through a remote server, making it impossible to track your activities.
 Plus, changing your virtual location unlocks geographically-restricted websites and other content.

 Can VPNs be traced?